 '''

 <acceptor>

 <greatDelugeWaterLevelIncrementRatio>

-0.00000005</greatDelugeWaterLevelIncrementRatio>
+0.0000005</greatDelugeWaterLevelIncrementRatio>

 </acceptor>

 '''

-Also greatDelugeInitialWaterLevel can be set as a starting water level but is recommended not to do it, so the algorithm takes as starting value the best score from the construction heuristic.
+The algorithm takes as starting value the best score from the construction heuristic.
 Use the Benchmarker to fine-tune tweak your configuration.

 13.8.
 Step counting hill climbing

 Step Counting Hill Climbing also evaluates only a few moves per step.
 For a number of steps, it keeps the step score as a threshold.
 A move is accepted if it does not decrease the score, or if it leads to a score that is at least the threshold score.